BryonBurke/portfolio-working/readme.md

 ## Description

-_This application displays my picture and lists some projects I have developed along with my background and current interests_
+_This application displays my picture and lists some projects I have developed along with my background and current interests._

 ## Setup/Installation Requirements